P-Harvey/JADESOUND_FINAL/README.txt

 The purpose of the gantt chart is to assing task and keep group members accountable.
 The preliminary gantt chart was created at the beginning of this project.
 The final gantt chart was made at the end to accurately reflect on what task were done, who did them, and when they were completed .

+### Stats and Figures
+Directory full of our statistical analysis and plots

 ### Slides & Presentation Video
 A slide show and a silent four minute presentation video of our slide show were created to communicate our findings.